RionPlaysTV/fantasy-medical-encyclopedia/_species/beastkin/ursine.md

 Classification: Ursine Therianthropes | Threat Level: Peaceful (Extremely dangerous when threatened)
 </div>

-Ursidae Beastkin are among the most physically imposing and longest-lived of all Beastkin subspecies.
+Ursine Beastkin are among the most physically imposing and longest-lived of all Beastkin subspecies.
 Their incredible strength, seasonal physiology, and natural healing abilities make them formidable both as patients and healers.
 Their medicine is deeply connected to seasonal cycles and hibernation patterns.

 ## 🧬 Subspecies Variations